toshaf/get-go/README.md

 ## Example

-    $ ./get-go 1.5.3
+    $ get-go 1.5.3

 ## Permissions

-You must have write access to the current directory as this script will create a `.cache` directory and stash the tarballs it downloads there.
+You'll need write access to `/usr/local/` as the tarballs will be unpacked there and a symlink created at `/usr/local/go`.

-You'll also need write access to `/usr/local/` as the tarballs will be unpacked there and a symlink created at `/usr/local/go`.
+A .getgo directory will also be created in your home directory - this is where the tarballs downloaded are stashed.

 ## Environment variables